 Filling in of excavated material is measured after consolidation.
-All refilling of excavated material next to foundations, etc. is to be carried out, unless otherwise described, in layers not exceeding 150 mm thick with the best, clean, dry, excavated material free from rubbish or refuse and is to be approved by UNDP, through its named focal point for this purpose.
-If excavated material is not suitable, imported laterite is to be used to the approval of UNDP.
+All refilling of excavated material next to foundations, etc. is to be carried out, unless otherwise described, in layers not exceeding 150 mm thick with the best, clean, dry, excavated material free from rubbish or refuse and is to be approved by the UNDP, through its named focal point for this purpose.
+If excavated material is not suitable, imported laterite is to be used to the approval of the UNDP, through its named focal point.
 Every layer is to be well watered and rammed before another layer is deposited.